RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 Each class meeting has activities for you to do *before*, *during* and *after* the class.
 For details on specific assignment types, see the next section.

 * **Before class:** You'll be asked to complete a **Class Prep** assignment that will involve you in reading content from [the course vault](https://publish.obsidian.md/mth225/) and watching some of the videos at [our playlist](https://vimeo.com/showcase/8667148).
 You'll then complete a small set of basic questions and exercises.
 This way, you'll come to class ready to work, and we can skip  lectures on the basics in class unless it's really needed.
 * **During class:** Class meetings will be focused on *answering questions* and *doing active work*, both intended to make it easy for you to make sense of the material and ask questions.
-Selected portions of your class work will be written up individually and turned in as **Application/Analysis** sets.
-We'll also use time in class for assessment and for completing other assignments, so that a lot of the "homework" for the class is done during class time.
+We'll use time in class for assessment and for completing other assignments, so that a lot of the "homework" for the class is done during class time.
-* **After class:** In addition to getting started on the next Class Prep and writing up Application/Analysis problems, you should expect to spend time in between classes doing practice on concepts you don't fully understand yet, and asking questions.
+* **After class:** In addition to getting started on the next Class Prep, you should expect to spend time in between classes doing practice on concepts you don't fully understand yet, and asking questions.
 There will be occasional **Application and Extension Problems** (AEPs) to work on.

 A typical week in MTH 225 looks like this: